timandy/linq/README.md

 In the old way, you had to write complex `foreach` loops that specified how to retrieve data from a collection.
 In the LINQ approach, you write declarative code that describes what you want to retrieve.

-In addition, LINQ queries offer three main advantages over traditional `foreach` loops:
+In addition, LINQ queries offer two main advantages over traditional `foreach` loops:
 1. They are more concise and readable, especially when filtering multiple conditions.
 2. They provide powerful filtering, ordering, and grouping capabilities with a minimum of application code.
-3. They can be ported to other data sources with little or no modification.

 LINQ queries also have some advantages over stream API:
 1. Support `foreach` loops therefore you can break loop at any time.
 2. IEnumerable can be traversed repeatedly.
 3. LINQ is very easy to use, like `ToCollection`, `LeftJoin` and so on.
-4. LINQ is faster than stream API in most cases.
+4. LINQ is faster than stream API in most complicated cases.

 In general, the more complex the operation you want to perform on the data, the more benefit you will realize by using LINQ instead of traditional iteration techniques.